 #160.
 Link from an Affiliate Website

-A backlink from a pure affiliate website can be considered as bad.
-Try to connect to the websites which don’t have any kind of voilations.
+A backlink from a simple affiliate website can be considered as bad.
+Try to connect to websites which don’t have any kind of violations.

 #161.
 Safe Website Links

 The backlink from an adult website can kill SEO for sure.
 Be safe to get what you want.

 It’s always recommended to index an image sitemap to Google Search Console.

 Are You Confused to Follow these Google Ranking Factors

 You don’t need to worry about everything unless you’re doing something wrong.
 Maintaining a natural flow is the best trick you should follow.